RdeSwart/friends-quiz/README.md

 ### Cursor Emoji
 ![Coffee Cup Emoji](assets/readme-files/coffee-cuo-cursor.png)

 For the cursor on larger screens, I changed to have a coffee cup emoji for some added fun and interest.
+I used the Steps Recorder App to screenshot the cursor.

 ### Error Message
 ![Error Message](assets/readme-files/error-message.png)